2022 Kazakh unrest: Violence

 On 5 January, authorities in Almaty reported that over 400 businesses were damaged from the protests and that 200 people had been arrested; police in Atyrau fired into protesters which resulted in the death of at least one individual.
 The government reported on 5 January that eight law enforcement personnel were killed and 317 were wounded.
 A report carried by the French AFP news agency stated that dozens of protestors had been killed, while the Russian TASS news agency aired footage of a heavy gunfight near Almaty's Republic Square.
 On 6 January, dozens of protestors were killed during an operation, while the number of security forces killed rose to 18.
 According to local authorities, two of the security officers were found decapitated.

+Delivering his report on 5 January 2023, Kazakh Minister of Internal Affairs Marat Akhmetzhanov said that on the night of 5 Jan., rallies were organised in several regions, with highways and railways being closed and railway stations and airports blocked.

+"At the same time, in the cities of Taraz, Aktobe, Atyrau, Shymkent, and Uralsk, the buildings of the akimats [city hall] were attacked as a symbol of state power.
+Violence was used against workers everywhere, resulting in many serious injuries.
+Buildings, official cars, and video surveillance cameras were damaged.
+In short, this is not a peaceful rally at all," said the minister.

 On 7 January, President Tokayev stated that the army and law enforcement agencies had been ordered "to shoot to kill without warning."

 By 19 January, the death toll of the unrest reportedly reached 227.